 In laboratory tests, Clear & Simple pregnancy test sticks have been shown to be over 99% accurate when used on the day of your missed period.

-If no lines appear anywhere in the result window or there is only a line in the test area, the test has not worked properly and is invalid.
-This is usually due to the stick not being wet enough.
-Repeat the test with a new test stick ensuring that the stick is wetted for at least 10 seconds.
+If no lines appear anywhere in the result window or if only the test line appears the test has not worked properly and is invalid.
+This is usually due to the stick being under wetted or over wetted.
+Repeat the test with a new test stick ensuring that the How to Test instructions have been followed carefully.

 A positive test result shows that hCG has been detected in your urine at a level above 20mIU/ml.
 You should talk to your Doctor who can tell you what steps you should take next.